ML-Enabled Deformable Matched Filters for Band-Limit Compensation in Free-Space Optics: Methods

 \subsection{Loss Function and Optimisation}

 The neural network is trained to minimise a composite loss function that directly optimises communication system performance.
-The primary loss component is error vector magnitude (EVM) computed between received symbols after applying the deformable matched filters and the transmitted reference symbols \cite{shafik2006evm}:
+The primary loss component is error vector magnitude (EVM) computed between received symbols after applying the DMF and the transmitted reference symbols \cite{shafik2006evm}:

-recalling that $s[k]$ are the transmitted symbols, $hat(s)[k]$ are the received symbols after matched filtering and downsampling, and $K=10,000$ is the number of symbols in each training batch.
+recalling that $s[k]$ are the transmitted symbols, $\hat{s}[k]$ are the received symbols after matched filtering and downsampling, and $K=10,000$ is the number of symbols in each training batch.
 This loss directly measures the quality of the demodulated constellation and provides a clear gradient signal for optimising filter performance.

 To ensure the learned filters are physically realisable and do not contain spurious high-frequency components, we incorporate smoothness regularisation penalties.
 The first-order smoothness loss penalises rapid changes between adjacent filter coefficients: